 I’ve only got around to using one door so far.
 I actually needed a canvas to put 2 of my newest stencils on, and one of these doors seemed perfect.
 I took the hardware off, and sanded the cabinet door down front and back.
 Then the door was given one coat of white paint, and when dried, was sanded off until this look was achieved.
 I stenciled my new coffee love stencil on the back of the door.
 I’m really enjoying designing these word art stencils!
-Do you all like them?
-This stencil is available in my resource library as a Free JPEG File for Subscribers.

 Here’s the front of the cabinet door with the word art train stencil.
 I like how the train looks, but I think it gets lost in the different colored background.
 I might try again with a plain white, green or light blue background.
 I don’t know, what color would you use on the background?
-The train stencil is available in my resource library as a Free JPEG file for email subscribers.

 My third project I want to share is this easy chair makeover.
 I love the before chair, but like most furniture that falls into my hands, it gets paint splattered on it.
 It used to sit in the entryway, but when it got it’s unwelcome painted splattered makeover, it got stored out of sight, until a few weeks ago.